pawelgrzybek/pawelgrzybek.com/content/posts/2020-12-22-grow-shrink-and-reflow-elements-with-figma-auto-layout.md

 ![Button design using Auto Layout in Figma](/photos/2020-12-22-6.gif)

 This is pretty magical, and now I can carry on my UI designer journey.
-There is a lot more to it.
-Let me show you a little bit more about what you can achieve with Auto Layout in Figma.
+There's a lot more to it, let me show you a little bit about what you can achieve with Auto Layout in Figma.

 ### Auto-placement and reflow

 If you wrap multiple elements into an auto-layout frame, you can delegate auto-placement of elements to Figma.
 You can control the spacing between elements in "Spacing between elements" in "Auto Layout" section on the sidebar.
 You can also control the direction of auto-placement.
-The most mind-blowing feature is an ability to reorder elements using drag & drop or using arrows on the keyboard.
+The most mind-blowing feature is the ability to reorder elements using drag & drop or using arrows on the keyboard.

 ![Auto-placement and reflow of auto layout frames in Figma](/photos/2020-12-22-7.gif)